I Installed These 5 Open-Source Apps When I Upgraded to Windows 11

 Learn Cybersecurity from Harvard University

-[ad_1] freeCodeCamp just posted a Harvard University course that will give you a solid introduction to cybersecurity.
+freeCodeCamp just posted a Harvard University course that will give you a solid introduction to cybersecurity.
 It’s taught by one of the world’s most-loved computer science teachers, Dr. David J. Malan.
 In this course, you’ll learn how to secure your accounts, data, systems, and software against today’s threats.
-You’ll also learn how to recognize […]
+You’ll also learn how to recognize and […]

 I Fixed Ubuntu’s 5 Most Annoying Problems With These GNOME Extensions

-[ad_1] Do you love using Ubuntu but loath some of its restrictive options and annoying quirks?
+Do you love using Ubuntu but loath some of its restrictive options and annoying quirks?
 Even though it’s the most popular Linux distro, it’s not perfect and can feel limiting based on your workflow.
 Thankfully, we have GNOME Extensions to solve most of these issues and make Ubuntu almost perfect!
-Ubuntu uses GNOME, and […]
+Ubuntu uses GNOME, and GNOME—by […]

 How to Overcome a Negative Performance Review and Become a Better Developer